-THE RELIGIOUS INTELLIGENCER is published weekly from the office of BARNES & Co., Prince Wm.
+THE RELIGIOUS INTELLIGENCER is published weekly from the office of Barnes & Co., Prince Wm.
 Street, Saint John, N. B.

 Terms : \$2.00 a Year, in advance.
-All exchanges, should be addressed, Religio INTELLIGENCER, Fredericton, N. B. dressed, Rev. Joseph McLeon, P. O. Box 351, Frederi
+INTELLIGENCER, Fredericton, N. B. All communications for insertion should be addressed, Rev. Joseph McLeod, P. O. Box 351, Frederic-THE RELIGIOUS INTELLIGENCER scribers for the INTELLIGENCER, and to induce a

-THE RELIGIOUS INTELLIGENCER

-REV. JOSEPH McLEOD ...
+REV. JOSEPH McLEOD, EDITOR SAINT JOHN, N. B., OCTOBER 26, 1883.